apache/pekko-grpc/docs/src/main/paradox/server/pekko-http.md

-# Akka HTTP interop
+# Pekko HTTP interop

-Akka gRPC is built on top of [Akka HTTP](https://doc.akka.io/docs/akka-http).
+Pekko gRPC is built on top of [Pekko HTTP](https://pekko.apache.org/docs/pekko-http).
-This means it is possible to leverage the Akka HTTP API's to create more complicated services, for example serving non-gRPC endpoints next to gRPC endpoints or adding additional behavior around your gRPC routes.
+This means it is possible to leverage the Pekko HTTP API's to create more complicated services, for example serving non-gRPC endpoints next to gRPC endpoints or adding additional behavior around your gRPC routes.